semojs/semo/packages/cli/README.md

 ```

-Please refer to the documentation to learn how to use Semo, because you need to do the integration by yourself to make Semo work for your project.
+Please refer to the documentation to learn how to use Semo, because you need to do the integration by yourself to make Semo work with your project.

 # Requirements